What We Do

 Membership of the club costs £50 a year – and £5 a trip for petrol money.
 The RYA Level 1 Training Course costs around £65 for members, around £85 for non-members – and £10 is refunded if they join the Club.
 The cost of the Level 2 course depends on whether the Club’s Fireflies are available or are being used for team racing training.

 All of this amounts to value for money that is ridiculously good in comparison to sailing opportunities anywhere else.
-To experience what sailing at Grafham is really like, sign up for a Taster Session (first weekend of Michaelmas Term) at the Club’s membership management website.
-Alternatively, you can join now at the same website.
+To experience what sailing at Grafham is really like, sign up for a Taster Session (first weekend of Michaelmas Term) on our Book A Trip page.
+Alternatively, you can join now on our Join The Club page.

 Do Dinghy Sailors Have a Social Life?